pompeybug/website/src/content/articles/2014-05-07-our-cycling-manifesto.md

 *   **Integration of bikes with public transport.**

-    *   Promotion of ‘cycle &amp; ride’ schemes.
+    *   Promotion of ‘cycle & ride’ schemes.
     *   Secure cycle parking at Rail and Bus stations.

 *   **Encourage cycling throughout Portsmouth.**